 Can I meet with an IAF Loan Facilitator in person?

-A: Yes, if you live in Calgary, Edmonton, or Saskatoon, which is where IAF has its offices.
-If you do not live in one of those cities, we will “meet” with you using Skype™, phone, or any other way that is convenient for you.
+A: Yes, if you live in Calgary, Edmonton, Saskatoon, or Toronto which is where IAF has its offices.
+If you do not live in one of those cities, we will “meet” with you using Skype™ or phone.

 Can I use an IAF loan to pay off my credit card?